irods/irods/manual.rst

     The identifier used by iRODS to uniquely name a Data Object, Collection, Resource, or User.
 These identifiers enable global namespaces that are capable of spanning distributed storage and multiple administrative domains for shared Collections or a unified virtual Collection.

 Management Policies
     The specification of the controls on procedures applied to Data Objects in a Collection.
-Management policies may define that certain Metadata be required to be stored.
+Management policies may define that certain Metadata be required to be stored or that a certain number of replicas be stored in particular physical locations.
 Those policies could be implemented via a set of iRODS Rules that generate and verify the required Metadata.
 Audit Trails could be used to generate reports that show that Management Policies have been followed.

 Metadata
     Metadata is data about data.
 In iRODS, metadata can include system or user-defined attributes associated with a Data-Object, Collection, Resource, etc., stored in the iCAT database.
 The metadata stored in the iCAT database are in the form of AVUs (attribute-value-unit tuples).
+Each of these three values is a string of characters in the database.
+The flexibility of this system can be used to interface with many different metadata standards and templates across different information domains.

 Metadata Harvesting
     The process of extraction of existing Metadata from a remote information resource and subsequent addition to the iRODS iCAT.
 The harvested Metadata could be related to certain Data Objects, Collections, or any other iRODS entity.